intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

-Constructive feedback on this document has been provided by a surprising number of people including Bernard Aboba, Brian Carpenter, Stuart Cheshire, Mark Nottingham, Russ Housley, Henning Schulzrinne, Robert Sparks, Brian Trammell, and Anne Van Kesteren.
+Constructive feedback on this document has been provided by a surprising number of people including Bernard Aboba, Brian Carpenter, Stuart Cheshire, Mark Nottingham, Russ Housley, Eric Rescorla, Henning Schulzrinne, Robert Sparks, Brian Trammell, and Anne Van Kesteren.
 Please excuse any omission.